berkeley-politics-capstone/politics-capstone/docs/_posts/2019-07-29-modeling-political-topics.md

 Most of the candidate topics above are about the indentity of the candidate, not their policy (with notable exceptions for Yang (UBI) and Inslee (Climate Change)).
 This tells us that the way the media talks about this wide Democractic field is through the candidates identity.
 It will be interesting to see as the field narrows if the tone shifts to more policy related ideas.

-For more information, explore the model in the methodology section below.
+For more information, explore the model in the [methodology](#methodology) section below.

 ## Reddit Comments

-tk
+50 topics were chosen to train the LDA model on the Reddit comments.
+While the topics generated from Reddit topics did center around candidates and current events such as the Russian interference investigation, there were a number of topics that consisted of descriptors and thoughts.
+Some of these topics include:

+Expressives

+	never, watch, enough, speak, stupid, throw, forget, truth

+Perceptions

+	think, really, would, something, actually, thats, probably, understand

+These topics indicate that Reddit's comment section is more of a place to describe the voter's feeling as it pertains to the candidates, their policy, or the current happenings around them.

+Some

+## Conclusion

 ## Methodology